-Presented just over four months ago at Baselworld 2014 trade fair, the new Chanel J12-365 wristwatch was presented in a total of eight different variations ranging from a fairly unassuming version with glossy ceramic body and polished notched stainless steel bezel to a lot more conspicuous variation with “beige” gold bezel and hands and lots of diamonds to admire.
-Significantly smaller than its older siblings, the new version of the legendary J12 (a watch that, as the saying goes, is often imitated, but never duplicated, even when the attempt is made by such a serious player as TAG Heuer with its otherwise gorgeous Formula 1 Lady Steel & Ceramic Pavee model) will still look very prominent on any wrist getting you tons of attention and envious looks.
+Presented at the Baselworld 2014 trade fair, the Chanel J12-365 was offered in a total of eight different variations ranging from a fairly unassuming version with a glossy ceramic body and a polished notched stainless steel bezel to a lot more conspicuous variation with a “beige” gold bezel and hands and lots of diamonds to admire.
+Significantly smaller than its older siblings, the new version of the legendary J12 (the one that, as the saying goes, is often imitated, but never duplicated, even when the attempt is made by such a serious player as TAG Heuer with its otherwise gorgeous Formula 1 Lady Steel & Ceramic Pavee model) will still look prominent on any wrist getting you tons of attention and envious looks.

 Significantly smaller than previous iterations of the watch, the new Chanel J12-365 looks like a crossover between the simplistic 2011 J12 Chromatic and a bit more complex 2013 J12 Moonphase that featured a moon disk and a circular calendar display.

 Sporting the classic hours, minutes, small seconds and date displays, the new version of the timekeeper has the subsidiary seconds indicator available either in grey-on-black snailed finish or in a lot more upscale variety that features dozens of tiny diamonds neatly set on its surface.
 Accompanied by even more (also larger) diamonds set on the inner part of the bezel, the whole display looks extremely elegant.